-40 This is not, of course, to suggest that such views were peculiar to Japan.
-The American version tended to preach virtue rather than modernity, as in President Hoover's statement in 1933 that depression would "purge the rottenness out of the system" and cause people to "work harder, live a more moral life."
-(Quoted in Flood, p.
-56.)
+^{36.} This is not, of course, to suggest that such views were peculiar to Japan.
+The U.S. version tended to preach virtue rather than modernity, as in President Hoover's statement in 1933 that depression would "purge the rottenness out of the system" and cause people to "work harder, live a more moral life."
+(Quoted in Flood [1992].)